Colorado Supreme Court

 The Virginia State Bar published a comprehensive report on occupational risks in the legal profession in May 2019.
 Click here to read.

-The National Task Force on Lawyer Well-Being defines well-being as a multi-faceted concept, as illustrated by this graphic from the National Task Force Report, available at lawyerwellbeing.net.
+The National Task Force on Lawyer Well-Being defines well-being as a multi-faceted concept, as illustrated by this graphic from the National Task Force Report.
+The Report of the National Task Force is available here.

 The Colorado Lawyer Assistance Program (COLAP) offers six quick, helpful tips ranging from how to be more successful, ways to improve your mood, to suggestions on how to get out of a “rut.”
 COLAP provides free and confidential assistance to judges, lawyers, and law students for a wide variety of personal and professional issues.